oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ## Refresh Token Protection {#refresh_token_protection}

-Refresh tokens are a convenient and UX-friendly way to obtain new access tokens after the expiration of older access tokens.
+Refresh tokens are a convenient and user-friendly way to obtain new access tokens after the expiration of access tokens.
 Refresh tokens also add to the security of OAuth since they allow the authorization server to issue access tokens with a short lifetime and reduced scope thus reducing the potential impact of access token leakage.